Network Visibility

 **The issue without data correlation?**

 How do we find out if there is a problem when we have to search through multiple databases and dashboards?
-And when there is a problem, how do you correlate to determine the root cause?
+When there is a problem, how do you correlate it to determine the root cause?
 What if you have tons of logs and must figure out that this interface utilization correlates with this slow DNS lookup time, which links to a change in BGP configuration?

 So you can see everything with traditional or legacy visibility, but how do you go beyond that?
 How do you know why something has happened?
 This is where distributed systems observability and the practices of observability software engineering come in—having full-stack observability with network visibility solutions into all network angles.